scalar-labs/scalardl/docs/trouble-shooting-guide.md

 When you use Scalar DB, you can see the actual records in the storage.
 You can get `tx_version` which shows how many times the record has been updated.
 When you have a doubt about consistency around T times updating the record according to logs of your application, if T is nearly the current `tx_version`, you figure out that the doubtful transaction was executed recently.

-You can get all mutation procedures for each asset with Scalar DL.
+You can get all mutation procedures for each asset with ScalarDL.
 You can know how many times the asset has been updated by `age` as `tx_version`.
 A record which is specified `id` and `age` is one of the procedures which has the previous state `input` and the current state `output` which has been updated by a contract(transaction).
 You can also know which contract has been executed for the asset by `contract_id`.
 These hints help you to find the corresponding logs in your application.

 The following records are examples of parts of the actual records on the storage on a sample transfer application.
 The asset has been updated 147 times because the latest record has `age` `147`.
 Also, the record specified by the account `id` `5` and `age` `147` has been inserted by `PaymentWithFee` contract with `argument`.
 The `input` shows the balances of accounts just before the contract.
 So, the balance of `output` of the previous record specified by `id` `5` and `age` `146` is the same as the balance of `input` of the latest(`age` `147`) record.
 The balance decreased from `9228` to `9132` by the last `PaymentWithFee` contract.
 The contract transfers the specified amount (you can see the amount in the `argument`) from an account (the first `asset_id`) to other two accounts (the second and the last `asset_id`).
 Because the first `asset_id` is this asset and the amount is `96`, the balance of this asset has decreased.